Regional Connector: Environmental review process

 The Alternatives Analysis yielded two LRT (light rail) build alternatives, plus the required "No Build" and "TSM" (Transportation System Management) options.
 A third LRT build alternative was added in February 2010, at the request of Little Tokyo stakeholders (including property, business, and homeowners).

-The operational intent of the project is to allow through running of service between the four corridors (Blue Line corridor, Expo corridor, Gold Pasadena corridor, and Gold Eastside corridor).
-All three build alternatives begin at the 7th St/Metro Center station, which is currently the northern terminus of the Blue Line and the eastern terminus of the Expo Line which opened on April 28, 2012.
-All three build alternatives connect to the existing Gold Line at Alameda Street near Temple Street or 1st Street.
+The operational intent of the project was to allow through running of service between the four corridors (Blue Line corridor, Expo corridor, Gold Pasadena corridor, and Gold Eastside corridor).
+All three build alternatives began at 7th St/Metro Center station, which was previously the northern terminus of the Blue Line and the eastern terminus of the Expo Line, which opened on April 28, 2012.
+All three build alternatives connected to the preexisting Gold Line at Alameda Street near Temple Street or 1st Street.

 On October 28, 2010, the LACMTA Board of Directors opted for a fully underground option, rejecting at-grade and underground emphasis alternatives.
 This route remains underground below Flower and 2nd Streets until northwest of 1st/Alameda.
 By that point, the route would have split into two branches.
-Each branch would then emerge from a tunnel - one heading north to Union Station, the other east to the Eastside.
+Each branch would then emerge from a tunnel – one heading north to Union Station, the other east to the Eastside.

 Metro added this alignment in February 2010, after receiving public input on the other two options.
 This option puts the connector underground beneath 1st/Alameda.
 The fourth new station (at 1st/Alameda southwest block) would replace the existing Little Tokyo/Arts District station.
 The third station (nearest the Civic Center) was shifted slightly west toward Broadway, to take advantage of redevelopment efforts in the historic core.
 This option is generally fastest and has fewest impacts during operations, but it would have more construction impacts and higher costs.